 Grilled Brussel Sprouts

-These tasty and juicy brussel sprouts are perfect for the adults and go with a whole load of other grilled foods like hot dogs and hamburgers!
-They are super easy to make and taste great when done over the campfire.
+These tasty and juicy Brussel sprouts are perfect for the large groups of campers and go with a whole load of other grilled foods like hot dogs and hamburgers!
+They are super easy to make for dinner and taste great when done over the campfire.
 You can even drizzle these with honey and crushed garlic for something gourmet!

 Vegetarian Tofu and Eggplant Bundles

-This is a healthy recipe which is perfect for vegetarians and will give you loads of energy for the afternoon ahead.
-You can prepare most of the ingredients at home and then just put it all together when at the campsite.
-The following recipe serves four but you can double up if you need to feed extra mouths!
+This recipe is a healthy camping dinner recipe that is perfect for vegetarians!
+And it will give you loads of energy for the next day.
+You can prepare most of the ingredients at home and then just put it all together at the campsite.
+The following recipe serves four, but you can double up if you need to feed extra mouths!

-- 12 ounces Asian eggplant, quartered lengthwise and cut into chunks
+- 12 oz Asian eggplant, quartered lengthwise and cut into chunks

 - 1/4 cup reduced-sodium soy sauce